Gliafy/GE-Retro-Project/README.md

 # References
 - Skybox Image: https://i.stack.imgur.com/TuStI.png
-- Everything is our own assets including the music
+- Everything else is our own assets including the music

 # What We Are Most Proud Of
 1) We are mostly proud of the groovy and random environment we achieved with the kitchen setting.